 I review hundreds of brand-to-creator emails every month.
-Most of them get ignored—not because the opportunity is bad, but because the outreach is broken in predictable ways.
+Most get ignored because the outreach is broken in predictable ways.

 The "Dear Creator" Problem